Ever wonder if the weeks' vacation you have waited for 51 weeks will actual happen?

 In my experience with cattle, blowing the horn on the hay truck brought more cattle to field.
 Feeding time would find most of them gathered in the same place in the field as yesterday, and they also knew the sound of the truck motor before I came into sight.

-The song "How Can a Poor Man Stand Such Times and Live" was written by Blind Alfred ReedHe was a blind musician and songwriter from Virginia who composed the song in 1929, a commentary on the Great Depression and the struggle of poverty.
+Reminds of a song written by a blind fiddler from West Virginia.
+Composed in 1929, it became commentary on the Great Depression and the struggles of poverty and societal change.
 The song became a significant work of social commentary and was added to the Grammy Hall of Fame in 2020.

 There once was a time when everything was cheap,